programble/careen/README.md

 To list the paths of each migration's files, pass the `--long` or `-l` option.

 To list a single migration, pass the `--id` or `-i` option.

+## Example

+The `example/sqlite3` directory contains a sample Careen configuration, SQLite3 database and migration files.

+## Advanced Configuration

+The default command and default options for all commands can be configured.
+See `lib/config/structure.ts` and `lib/config/defaults.ts`.

 ---